 With an MSRP of $39.99, the Conair InfinitiPRO is a great value.
 Its ceramic heating technology makes it versatile, and its easy-to-read controls make it convenient.
-It’s a lightweight hair dryer with more power than we expected, and it comes with a concentrator and a diffuser.
+It’s a dryer with more power than we expected, and it comes with a concentrator and a diffuser, which is typical of the best hair dryers.
 While its accessories are among the least sturdy of those we evaluated, they fit securely and can help you achieve both smooth and textured hairstyles.

 The InfinitiPRO has an 1,875-watt motor, which is typical of the hair dryers we tested.
 The BaByliss Pro Nano Titanium and the Parlux 3200 Compact have slightly more powerful motors, but 1,875 W is plenty of power for home use.
 Professional stylists often use 3,600-W blowers, but those salon-grade hair dryers are far more expensive than home models because they are built to dry more than 2,000 heads per year in a much shorter time per head.